darasus/ai-blog/content/go-language-for-database-programming.md

   with Go.
 The most commonly used databases for Go include Postgres, Oracle, Postgres and Oracle.
 There are few commercial databases with drivers available for Go.
+intro: >-
+  There are a number of programming languages available for creating databases.
+You can create a database using simple file-based formats or you can use more advanced options such as object-oriented database management systems (ODBMS) or graph database management systems.
+Depending on what type of database you want to create and your specific needs, there is likely an ideal programming language for you.

+  The Go programming language is one option that is worth exploring if you are looking for a great general-purpose programming language but one with special focus on database programming.
+Many programmers value Go’s simple syntax, its special built-in support for strings and its powerful built-in concurrency primitives.
+If you’d like to learn more about this programming language and whether it’s the right option for creating databases, continue reading to discover everything you need to know about Go and databases.
 ---

 ## What is Go?